 The 1995 Fourth World Conference on Women in Beijing marked a significant turning point for the global agenda for gender equality.
 The Beijing Declaration and the Platform for Action, adopted unanimously by 189 countries, is an agenda for women’s empowerment and considered the key global policy document on gender equality.
 It sets strategic objectives and actions for the advancement of women and the achievement of gender equality in 12 critical areas of concern:

 The Beijing conference built on political agreements reached at the three previous global conferences on women, and consolidated five decades of legal advances aimed at securing the equality of women with men in law and in practice.
-More than 6,000 government delegates attended the negotiations, along with more than 4,000 accredited NGO representatives.
-A parallel NGO Forum held in Huairou near Beijing drew some 30,000 participants.
+More than 17,000 participants attended, including 6,000 government delegates at the negotiations, along with more than 4,000 accredited NGO representatives, a host of international civil servants and around 4,000 media representatives.
+A parallel NGO Forum held in Huairou near Beijing also drew some 30,000 participants.

 1975: The Commission on the Status of Women called for the organization of the first world conference on women to coincide with International Women’s Year.
 The World Conference of the International Women's Year was subsequently held in Mexico City; 133 governments participated, while 6,000 NGO representatives attended a parallel forum, the International Women’s Year Tribune.
 The conference defined a World Plan of Action for the Implementation of the Objectives of the International Women’s Year, which offered a comprehensive set of guidelines for the advancement of women through 1985.